alyssazhan/ML4GIS/README.md

 ## Configuration

-The following properties can be defined on the [config.json](server/config.json)
+The following properties can be defined in the [backendConfig.json](/client/public/backendConfig.json)

 | Prop                     | Type                          | Description                                                                             |
 | ------------------------ | ------------------------------| --------------------------------------------------------------------------------------- |